 I am licensed by the State of Tennessee to practice law.
 I am permitted and registered to practice in front of the Social Security disability courts throughout the United States.

 My focus has always been on representing people.
-I have represent disability clients.
-I feel that is important for clients to have my disability attorney information.
+I represent disability clients.
+I feel that it is important for clients to have my disability attorney information.

 My experience in representing people has led me to many jury trials in and out of the State of Tennessee.
-I have had speaking invitation to address the first year law students at Harvard University School of Law, Widener School of Law.
-I have been a Harvard Ames Moot Court Judge, this disability attorney information can be valuable in deciding on who you will hire for your claim.
+I have had speaking invitation to address the first year law students at Harvard University School of Law, and Widener School of Law.
+I have been a Harvard Ames Moot Court Judge.
+Having background information on your disability attorney can be valuable in deciding on who you will hire for your claim.
 I represent disability clients throughout the United States.
 Having disability attorney information is key to making a choice in your representation.